 When we receive child protection records from other schools, we will ensure key staff such as the DSL and SENCO are aware as required.

 If a pupil is withdrawn from the school having not reached the normal date of transfer; due to a family move or any other reason, all efforts will be made to identify any new address and the school to which they are being admitted and to ensure that their educational records are sent without delay to the child’s new school.
-If the parent/carer fails to provide this information, an urgent referral will be made to the Family Early Help Service either through the School’s Single Point of Contact (SPOC) or the Family EHS Duty Manager in order that they might make further enquiries.
+If the parent/carer fails to provide this information, an urgent referral will be made to the Family Early Help Service through the Single Point Of Contact (SPOC)/SPOC FEH Team Manager in order that they might make further enquiries.
 If this school receives educational records concerning a child who is not registered with us, the records will be returned promptly to the sending school with a note, advising them to refer to their LA’s Children’s Services Department.
-A child’s name will only be removed from the School’s Admissions Register in accordance with the Pupil Registration Regulations or with the authorisation of a Team Manager in the Family Early Help Service.
+A child’s name will only be removed from the School’s Admissions Register in accordance with the DfE guidance Working together to improve school attendance.

-We will inform the Local Authority when we are about to add or delete a pupil’s name from the school admission register for any reason in line with Southwark’s Children Missing Education (CME) Protocol.
+We will inform the Local Authority when we are about to add or delete a pupil’s name from the school admission register for any reason in accordance with Southwark’s Children Missing Education (CME) Protocol.

-When a pupil ceases to be registered at this school and becomes a registered pupil at another school in England or Wales, we will send a Common Transfer File (CTF) to the new school via DfE’s secure internet system called school2school.
+When a pupil ceases to be registered at this school and becomes a registered pupil at another school in England or Wales, we will send a Common Transfer File (CTF) to the new school via DfE’s secure data transfer website called School to School (S2S) in accordance with DfE’s School to school (S2S) guide.

-We will upload CTFs of pupils who have left but their destination or next school is unknown or the child has moved abroad or transferred to a non-maintained school to a searchable area of the school2school website commonly referred to as the ‘Lost Pupil Database’ using the appropriate destination code.
+When a pupil transfers from our school and we do not know to which school they have gone, we will create a CTF using the appropriate destination codes on page 15 of the above guide and upload it to a searchable area of the S2S website commonly referred to as the ‘Lost Pupil Database’.
 Given that schools cannot search the “lost pupils database”, if a pupil arrives in our school and we do not know the previous school, we will contact the LA, who will be able to search the database for a matching record using gender, names or former names and date of birth and forward it to our school.

 The school will require documentary proof as to the identity of pupils presented for admission.
 If there is any doubt as to the identity of a pupil, advice will be sought from the local authority and other statutory agencies, as appropriate.
 We will maintain accurate and up to date records of those with Parental Responsibility and emergency contacts.
-We will hold more than one emergency contact number for each pupil or student to make contact with a responsible adult when a child missing education is also identified as a welfare and/or safeguarding concern.
+We will hold more than one emergency contact number for each pupil or student to make contact with a responsible adult when a child who is absent from education is also identified as a welfare and/or safeguarding concern.
 Pupils will only be released to the care of those with Parental Responsibility or someone acting with their written consent.

 We will take actions according to Southwark’s Protocol for Children who are Uncollected from School when pupils who ordinarily do not make their own way home are not collected by their parents/carers at the end of the school day or from after school clubs and activities and when any children with Special Educational Needs who are transported from school cannot be dropped-off at their home or meeting point due to the absence of the parent or carer.